knoxa/knoxa.github.io/text/index.md

 A key assumption with this strategy is that preferred names are globally unique.
 With care and attention they can be, but I'm not necessarily going to be that careful - particularly in the early "sensemaking" phase of exploring a corpus; where I'm not choosing the preferred name myself, but choosing the longest or most complete name from the text as the preferred name.
-This choice is likely to be unique in the context of a single document, but possibly ambiguous across the corpus.
-I probably won't be able to detect this ambiguity by just looking at entity labels, but later I'll look at extracting entity attributes and relationships between entities, and these might suggest that the preferred name doesn't map to a single entity.
-See, for example, the discussion about the ship _Ariadne_ [here](https://knoxa.github.io/examples/concepts/).

 Another possible source of error is giving the same entity two different preferred names.
 This is very likely to happen when making the preferred name the
 "best name in the document" when sensemaking.
-(NAMES EXAMPLE)